Slashing

 Slashing Protection Software: Monitoring tools prevent validators from signing conflicting blocks even if client software malfunctions.
 Essential for operators running multiple validator setups or failover systems.

-Client Diversity: Running different validator clients across your validator set reduces risk of single client bug affecting all your validators simultaneously.
+Client Diversity: Running different validator clients across your validator set reduces the risk of a single client bug affecting all your validators simultaneously.

 Hardware Redundancy: Backup systems, failover infrastructure, and distributed setups ensure a single hardware failure doesn't cause downtime leading to inactivity penalties.